eneko89/coord-utils/README.md

 ```

 To use it in the browser, download index.js from a script tag or include it in
 your bundle.
-It will declare a 'coordUtils' global variable with the utility
+It will declare a 'coordUtils' global with the utility functions.
-functions.

-For further info about those functions, see index.js.
-Its only about 100 lines
+For further info about those functions, look at index.js.
+It's only about 100
-long and half of them are JSDoc comments.
+lines long and half of them are JSDoc comments.